Wamberal Beach

-The best cheap holiday spots near Sydney in New South Wales
+The best cheap holiday spots in NSW for a weekend break from Sydney

 Advertising

-There are plenty of places to holiday in NSW that’ll set you back a pretty penny.
-But you needn’t splash all your cash to have a great local getaway.
-There are many affordable breaks to be had across the state, that won’t break the bank or shortchange you on top-quality experiences.
+There's no hiding it, living in Sydney is expensive.
+And holidaying here is pricey, too.
+There are plenty of places to holiday in NSW that’ll set you back a pretty penny, but you needn’t splash all your cash to have a great local getaway.
+There are piles of affordable spots to explore across the state, that won’t break the bank or shortchange you on top-quality experiences.

-We’ve picked the seven best (and most affordable) holidays from Sydney that you can enjoy for just a few hundred bucks, for when you want a vacay without waiting for payday.
+We’ve tracked down the seven best (and most affordable) holidays not far from Sydney that you can enjoy for just a few hundred bucks, for when you want a vacay without waiting for payday.
+Look forward to everything from sunny beach days and whimsical mountain scapes.

 Want to get out into nature without losing your creature comforts?
 Check out these top glamping sites around NSW.

-Shoalhaven and the beautiful stretch of the state in and around Jervis Bay is one of the all-time great holiday go-tos of NSW, just two-and-a-half hours south of Sydney.
-Callala Beach and Vincentia are popular with the getaway set, but the lesser-visited coastal town of Huskisson is perfectly situated right in the heart of the bay with million-dollar views that won't bust your budget.
-You can easily find beachfront accommodation with plumbing and power at one of Huskisson's camper and RV parks or at the many small rental cottages in the area, like those at the Holiday Haven, available for as little as $115 night.
-One of the best ways to explore the ancient mangroves, river estuaries and bay waters is on a guided kayak tour, which will cost around $69 per person for a two-hour experience with Jervis Bay Kayaks.
+Shoalhaven (the beautiful stretch of the state in and around Jervis Bay) is a magical step back in time, just two-and-a-half hours south of Sydney.
+Callala Beach and Vincentia are popular beach getaways for Sydneysiders looking for a luxe beach break, but the lesser-visited coastal town of Huskisson is perfectly situated right in the heart of the bay with million-dollar views that won't break your budget.
+Australia’s oldest glamping site is a high-end option, but you can easily find beachfront accommodation (with plumbing and power) at one of Huskisson's camper and RV parks – cabins at Holiday Haven are available for as little as $135 night (and even cheaper if you're keen on camping).
+One of the best ways to explore the ancient mangroves, river estuaries and bay waters is on a guided kayak tour, which cost around $75 per person for a two-hour experience with Jervis Bay Kayaks.
 Keep your eyes peeled for green sea turtles, dolphins and giant rays, which are commonly spotted where the Currambene Creek flows into the natural harbour.

 The most populous town in the Blue Mountains is just a couple of hours by train out of Sydney Central.
-If hiking is your jam, you can trek to your heart’s content here without spending a cent – even after dark, thanks to the newly opened Katoomba Reserve Night-lit Walk, which will take you past the majestic Katoomba Falls and onto the Three Sisters.
-There are heaps of cute-as-a-button guest houses dotted around town, where you can find a comfy bed in pleasant surrounds just minutes from both the town centre and the Jamieson Valley, and few will set you back more than $200 a night.
-There are plenty of great places to grab an affordable bite on the main drag of Katoomba Street, but be sure to check out Frankly My Dear Coffee, which is serving up one of the best brews in the Blues, and a hearty menu of comfort food favourites (you must try the toasties), all priced under $20.
-For a sophisticated day trip, jump on the Megalong Valley winery shuttle bus, which costs $45 for five hours.
-It'll whisk you to top Blue Mountains wineries, such as the Dryridge Estate, which offers tastings for as little as $15 per person.
+If hiking is your jam, you can trek to your heart’s content here without having to fork out a single cent – even after dark, thanks to the Katoomba Reserve Night-lit Walk (find out more here), which will take you past the majestic Katoomba Falls and onto the Three Sisters.
+Don't fret about forking out a hotel; the guest houses dotted around town are absolutely adorable and incredibly abundant.
+That way, you'll be just minutes from both the town centre and the Jamieson Valley.
+There are plenty of great places to grab an affordable bite on the main drag of Katoomba Street, but don't go past Cassiopeia, which is serving up one of the best coffee brews in the Blues, and a glorious range of ridiculously good baked treats.
+For a sophisticated day trip, check out one of the beautiful vineyards in the area – Dryridge Estate offers tastings for as little as $15 per person.

 Advertising